 After they're a year old, your Malinois pup can begin to jog with you, but keep the distance to less than a mile and give them frequent breaks along the way.
 Avoid hard surfaces such as asphalt and concrete.
 As they continue to mature, you can increase the distance and time you run.
 These graduated levels of exercise will protect their developing bones and joints.

 Malinois are sensitive and highly trainable.
 Be firm, calm, and consistent with them.
 Anger and physical force are counterproductive.

 Recommended daily amount: 2 to 3 cups of high-quality dry food a day, divided into two meals.

-NOTE: How much your adult dog eats depends on his size, age, build, metabolism, and activity level.
+NOTE: How much your adult dog eats depends on their size, age, build, metabolism, and activity level.
 Dogs are individuals, just like people, and they don't all need the same amount of food.
 It almost goes without saying that a highly active dog will need more than a couch potato dog.
-The quality of dog food you buy also makes a difference — the better the dog food, the further it will go toward nourishing your dog and the less of it you'll need to shake into your dog's bowl.
+The quality of dog food you buy also makes a difference.
+The better the dog food, the further it will go toward nourishing your dog and the less of it you'll need to shake into your dog's bowl.

-Coat, Color and Grooming
+Coat Color And Grooming

 Malinois have short, straight hair that feels hard to the touch.
-The hard topcoat and dense undercoat provide weather resistance for a dog that was bred to work outdoors in all conditions.
+The hard topcoat and dense undercoat provide weather resistance for a dog who was bred to work outdoors in all conditions.
 The hair is slightly longer around the neck, forming a sort of mini-mane.

 The coat is typically fawn- to mahogany-colored with a black mask on the face, black ears, and black tips on the hairs.
 Fawn-colored Malinois sometimes have a tiny bit of white on the tips of their toes or a small white spot on the chest.